 For ESD, many will recommend an anti-static wrist strap.
 These are basically a plastic or rubberized wristband with a coiled wire cable that connects you to a grounding surface, usually the metal case of your PC or even just a metal table leg.
 The wire connects to a resistor in the strap, intended to slowly and safely discharge electrostatic buildup as you work.
 You can achieve a similar effect by placing both hands on the metal parts of your computer case.

 Even the most skilled and capable techs aren’t useful to anyone without the right tools.
 Maybe you need a phillips screwdriver?
 Perhaps a Torx or Hex key?
 Laptops require smaller micro drivers, and for electrical testing you want a multimeter.
 More advanced testing often requires bootable media on either a CD/DVD or a flash drive.
-You may even want a separate, fully-functional machine with a hard drive dock fro virus scans and drive diagnostics.
-(Or maybe you’d rather leave that you a trusted PC repair professional).
+You may even want a separate, fully-functional machine with a hard drive dock for virus scans and drive diagnostics.